yafeiwang89/immunesys_ode/README.md

 # immunesys_ode
-immune system ABM and ODE
+Studying the interaction between an ODE driven offsite system and a system under invasion through Agent Based Modelling in PhysiCell